euphoricscars/Euphoricscars/README.md

 <div align="center">
+𓆩✦𓆪
  <i>"From the very beginning, one of us was destined to die... and that someone was going to be me"</i>
 <br>
  <img width="30%" src="https://i.postimg.cc/8zvMtPtG/eiji-for-hub.png">